The benefits of mindfulness are plentiful for people with Parkinson’s.

 The investigators, who published their findings in Clinical Neurology and Neurosurgery in 2013, saw an increase in grey matter density in the area of the brain thought to play an important role in the motor symptoms of PD.

-Mindfulness meditation plays a major role in the self-care trend that’s taking hold among people with chronic medical conditions like PD, as well as those who want to live and age more healthfully.
+Mindfulness meditation plays a major role in self-care for people with chronic medical conditions like PD, as well as those who want to live and age more healthfully.
 High demand means there are almost endless options for learning the practice.

 Ask your doctor about options.
 Many medical centers are helping their patients calm depression and anxiety with mindfulness-based stress reduction (MBSR) programs.
 Many studies suggest group learning makes starting a meditation practice easier and more fun.
 The University of Massachusetts Medical School, which has been offering a MBSR program since 1979, also offers online courses.